 These visions initiate “ripples” in how employees think about the work they do, their relationships, their roles, and so on.
 Over time, these ripples turn into waves; the more positive the questions people ask, the more they incorporate the learnings they glean from those questions into daily behaviors and, ultimately, into the organization’s infrastructure.

-Is it dangerous to ask people you think may not know anything about what your’re trying to do?
+Is it dangerous to ask people you think may not know anything about what you are trying to do?

 People with experience outside your particular field can actually be the best at solving certain problems.
 Karim Lakhani, an assistant professor at Harvard Business School, studied the crowdsourced problem solving of InnoCentive.
 “The strength of a network like InnoCentive’s is exactly the diversity of intellectual background,” says Lakhani.
 “We actually found the odds of a solver’s success increased in fields in which they had no formal expertise,”